u-boot/u-boot/tools/buildman/buildman.rst

 that all compiler warnings will produce failures (code 100) and all other warnings will produce success (since 101 is changed to 0).

-If there are both warnings and errors, errors win, so buildman returns 100.
+If there are both warnings and errors, errors win, so Buildman returns 100.

 The -y option is provided (for use with -s) to ignore the bountiful device-tree warnings.
-Similarly, -Y tells buildman to ignore the migration warnings.
+Similarly, -Y tells Buildman to ignore the migration warnings.

-Sometimes you might get an error in a thread that is not handled by buildman, perhaps due to a failure of a tool that it calls.
-You might see the output, but then buildman hangs.
-Failing to handle any eventuality is a bug in buildman and should be reported.
+Sometimes you might get an error in a thread that is not handled by Buildman, perhaps due to a failure of a tool that it calls.
+You might see the output, but then Buildman hangs.
+Failing to handle any eventuality is a bug in Buildman and should be reported.
 But you can use -T0 to disable threading and hopefully figure out the root cause of the build failure.

-For situations where buildman is invoked from multiple running processes, it is sometimes useful to have buildman wait until the others have finished.
-Use the ``--process-limit`` option for this: ``--process-limit 1`` will allow only one buildman to process jobs at a time.
+For situations where Buildman is invoked from multiple running processes, it is sometimes useful to have Buildman wait until the others have finished.
+Use the ``--process-limit`` option for this: ``--process-limit 1`` will allow only one Buildman to process jobs at a time.

 To build a particular target, rather than the default U-Boot target, use the ``--target`` option.
 This is unlikely to be useful unless you are building a